DifuseHQ/dddns/README.md

-# DDDNS - Difuse DNS Service
+# DDDNS - Difuse Dynamic DNS Service

 DDDNS is an easy way to run an authoritative DNS server for your domain.
 It comes with a rudimentary authentication mechanism that can be adapted to your needs.